Career & College Promise:

 Additionally, high school students in College Transfer Pathways may earn high school credit for specific college transfer courses.
 Please see your counselor for details.

-There are four College Transfer pathways to choose from:
+There are two College Transfer pathways to choose from:

 Students must choose one pathway.
 Only courses in the pathway are allowed.
 Changing of pathways is generally not permitted.

 - Be a high school junior or senior at least 15 years of age.

 - Have a weighted high school GPA of 3.00 on all high school courses.

 - Demonstrate college readiness by achieving placement test scores as outlined in the state approved test score chart shown below.
 Students must take and pass all subsections of a single test to place into the College Transfer Pathway.
 Multiple administrations of subsections are not permissible.
 Students may be allowed only one re-test with appropriate approval.

 - Students may take the Accuplacer placement test, which is available at the college.

 - Courses taken at Forsyth Tech can be used for granting Articulated Credit at the high school level with Honors Credit status.

 - All credits are transferable but may be considered elective credit if the Pathway is not completed.